 B.Biomed Sci (Hons), PhD

-Dr Raymond CB Wong is a stem cell biologist with 16 years of research experience, specialising in cellular reprogramming, pluripotent stem cells and neural/retinal differentiation.
+Associate Professor Raymond CB Wong is a stem cell biologist specialising in cellular reprogramming, pluripotent stem cells and neural/retinal differentiation.

-Currently, Dr Wong’s research focuses on understanding the genetic signals that define retinal cells, and using cell reprogramming and stem cell technologies to study and treat retinal diseases.
+Currently, A/Prof Wong’s research focuses on understanding the genetic signals that define retinal cells, and using cell reprogramming and stem cell technologies to study and treat retinal diseases.